 - Letter from Nominating Chair.
 A candidate must be nominated by the Chair of the pediatric department in which the candidate completes his/her pediatric residency.
 The nominating department bears the responsibility of sponsorship or identification of another sponsoring department for support of clinical fellowship training and must commit to assist the candidate in finding a junior faculty position at the conclusion of PSDP training.
 The letter will acknowledge the department’s commitment to help the candidate identify a junior faculty position providing two years of support with 75% time for research.

 - Letter from Sponsoring Chair.
 The Chair of the sponsoring department (which may or may not be the same as the nominating department) must commit to funding the clinical component of fellowship training and to helping the candidate identify a junior faculty position that provides two years of support with 75% time free for research.
-The Sponsoring Chair must further verify that the candidate will have no clinical duties during the first two years of PSDP-sponsored research training.
-Candidates receiving funding for a third year may incorporate up to 15% clinical time in their program.
+The Sponsoring Chair must further verify that the candidate will have no clinical duties during the first two years of PSDP research training, and affirm the candidate will have at least 80% protected research time during their third year of PSDP training in their program.
 Exceptions to this plan must be approved by the Steering Committee.

 - Letter of support and acceptance from proposed research mentor.
 The mentor should hold the rank of Associate Professor or higher and have an academic appointment in a department relevant to the proposed project.
 The letter should include a description of laboratory, scope of research, educational curriculum for trainee (mentoring plan), and other personnel to be involved in the training process.
 The letter should further cite agreement with the policy of no clinical duties during first two years of fellowship.
 Approval must be acknowledged by the mentor if the candidate is proposing patient-oriented research or translational research that requires patient contact.